 Expos serve the purpose of educating the public about a particular topic of interest.
-Generally, exhibiters do not sell items at our Expos, but rather provide information, and can provide information about their company and particular product or service while doing so.
+Generally, exhibiters do not sell items at our Expos, but rather provide information about a topic relevant to the Expo.
 An example of acceptable materials to hand out would be a pamphlet on the advantages of cleaner drinking water.
-On the back could be the name of the company providing the information, such as a bottled water company.
-We want our Scouts to think big and imagine which companies and organizations can contribute to the public at a particular Expo.
+We want our Scouts to interact with companies and organizations which can improve the lives of others attending their Expo.